2014 Hornyhead Festival Announced

 Newborn Mourns the Loss of Mayor Roger Sheridan, 92.

 Roger suffered a massive heart attack, passing away on December 3, 2013.
-Services will be announced later for the week of December 9 (tentative).

 He was the oldest mayor in the state, but despite his age was an active leader and advocate for our community.
 As a retired engineer, he was proud of accomplishments such as road paving and support for the Old Schoolhouse structure.
 As a business person, he was diligent in seeking new businesses such as Dollar General, and as a visionary he supported the county's 2050 plan as well as the Rails to Trails effort in the county as ways to increase business and the quality of life in our town.

 He had a long and interesting life, always seeking to contribute where he could.
 He ran for a second term of mayoral office, saying, "Everybody needs a challenge, and you don’t want to throw all of your experience away.
 This has been a situation where I can take my experience and put it to use.
 It’s a challenge to me."
 He was honored with a Purple Heart in World War II, and earned a very large place in the heart of Newborn.
+In lieu of flowers, the family suggests contributions to Newborn UMC, veteran's organizations or the Newborn Schoolhouse.

 Read the newspaper article here.